 Patient demographics are essential for internal statistics and scientific analysis since employees can use demographic data to identify high-risk groups and typical characteristics of particular illnesses.
 Far from just being additional data points, patient demographics are vital to improving recovery times and the healthcare experience in general.

 Apart from age, ethnicity, and sex, religious beliefs can limit the treatments patients are willing to accept.
 By understanding a patient’s beliefs and background, healthcare providers can overcome obstacles early on and create care plans individualized to their patients.

 Use technology to keep relevant data at your fingertips

 Having accurate data in healthcare is invaluable.
-At Jotform, we provide HIPAA-compliant form templates for a variety of provider needs.
+At Jotform, we provide HIPAA-friendly form templates for a variety of provider needs.
 These forms are simple to use, and you can easily share them with your patients.
 Plus, you’ll be able to access these digital files with ease, ensuring everyone on your team has important medical information at their fingertips.

 Need a patient demographic, new enrollment, or medical history form for your clinic or hospital?
 You can customize one of our templates to meet your needs.
 They’ll help you collect essential information.
 Create your digital form today.

 Thank you for helping improve the Jotform Blog. 🎉